maybleMyers/chromaforge/README.md

 ## Changlog

+9/24/2025
+    One trainer lora should load correctly now.
 9/19/2025
     Added support for RamTorch memory management system using normal chroma models.
 Use it by moidfying your webui-user.bat's set COMMANDLINE_ARGS= --use-ramtorch-chroma https://github.com/lodestone-rock/RamTorch
 9/2/2025